unclevito2017/VBCr-Automation-puzzles-66-67-68/README.md

 automatically creates found folder for found in each increment i.e 200.txt 201.txt  till end of keyspace 3ff.txt (keeps found in order)<br>
 adjust time for each increment default is 500 seconds<br>
 adust the prefix length to search for  default is 13zb1hQ for keyspace 66<br>
+adjust -r for  random interval in millions ie 5000 is 5 billion<br>
 if using cpu's also set the number -t (number)